 There are some fabulous restaurants in Provence, many in beautiful settings.
 Here you have everything from the sophisticated gourmet restaurants of chic cities such as Aix en Provence to idyllic establishments just perfect for a long lunch overlooking the majestic Provencal countryside.

 Provence sports and leisure

-The warm Mediterranean sea is excellent for watersports, particularly sailing and diving, which are very popular.
-Inland there are lovely walks and mountain biking.
+The warm Mediterranean sea is excellent for water sports, particularly sailing and diving, which are very popular.
+Inland there is lovely walks and mountain biking.
 The geographic variety means there is a wide range of sports and outdoor activities in Provence.

 Shopping in Provence

 When it comes to shopping Aix en Provence and Avignon are the top spots in Provence.
 Both have beautiful historical centres with a myriad of small streets with boutique shops as well as mainstream shops.

 Films to see before a holiday in Provence

 A good year, directed by Ridley Scott, is one of the most recent films to be set in Provence.
 Swimming Pool is a Hitchcock-style recent thriller set in the Luberon.
 A huge classic is And God...
 Created Woman which rocketed Brigitte Bardot to stardom.
 Two of the most absorbing and beautiful films set in the heart of the Provence countryside are Jean de Florette with Yves Montand and Daniel Auteuil and Manon des Sources starring Gerard Depardieu.